-In response to a question received prior to the meeting, the highways manager provided a brief summary regarding the different highways functions between the county and city councils.
+In response to a question received prior to the meeting, the team leader (design) provided a brief summary regarding the different highways functions between the county and city councils.
 The head of city development services agreed to circulate information to scrutiny members detailing the way in which the highways relationship between county and city council operated He also clarified that 'A boards' would be examined in more detail later in the year and that a report would be taken to the Norwich highways agency committee (NHAC).

 Discussion ensued regarding snow and ice and the head of city development services explained that the number of grit bins across the city had increased to the current limit of budgets available.
-However, the location of bins reflected the areas of greatest need meeting certain criteria.

-In response to a members question, the NATS / NDR manager, Norfolk County Council explained that when it came to communities purchasing their own grit bins, the provision of grit by the county council would be assessed on a case by case basis.
+However the coverage around the City reflected where most need was demonstrated by careful assessment.
+(ANDY ELLIS WILL BE ABLE TO PUT THIS BETTER In response to a members question, the NATS / NDR manager, Norfolk County Council explained that when it came to communities purchasing their own grit bins, the provision of grit by the county council would be assessed on a case by case basis.
 This assessment would take place against various criteria, not least of which would be the appropriateness of the location of the suggested grit bin.